 Online Learning Self-Assessment

-1. Complete the Online Learning Self-Assessment below.
-This test will give students important feedback that will let them know whether they are "prepared" to take an eLearning class.
+1. Complete the Online Learning Self-Assessment at the link below.
+This test will give you important feedback that will let you whether you are "prepared" to take an eLearning class.

 3. Have both reliable access to the Internet and an email address that will be maintained for the duration of the course.
 While not required, a high-speed connection (cable or DSL) is recommended.
 E-mail accounts must be able to accommodate file attachments.
-Use of the SCF email account is recommended.
+Use of the SCF email account is required for all SCF Online courses.

 4. Have a back-up plan for technical emergencies.
 (Examples: hard drive crashes, loss of Internet connectivity, other computer malfunctions).

-6. Access and become familiar with the course web site prior to the first date of classes.
-You can usually access the class one or two days prior to class starting.
+6. Access and become familiar with the course web site on to the first date of classes.
+While some classes allow you to access the class one or two days prior to class starting, most start on the evening before the first class start date.

 7. Read all of the course syllabus.
 If you have any questions, be sure to contact your instructor with any concerns or issues you may have as early as possible.